KrailOrg/krail/README.md

 ##Project Build

-A Gradle multi-project structure is used.
+A Gradle multi-project structure is used (made a lot easier thanks to the [Gradle Vaadin plugin](https://github.com/johndevs/gradle-vaadin-plugin).
 If you are an Eclipse user you will need to run 'gradle eclipse' to generate .classpath and other Eclipse specific files.
 There is a bug which causes an incorrect classpath file to be generated for the views sub-project only, but there is a workaround for it. ([#181](https://github.com/davidsowerby/v7/issues/181)).

 ## Motivation
 Whenever I start a new application it feels like I cover the same ground - getting the basic application architecture in place first, and trying to get the various parts working together.
 Of course, when I start looking for answers to integration questions, I find that there are many others out there asking the same questions.
 So I thought I should build a basic reference application, using common OSS components, and use that as a start point for any applications I want to put together in future.
 And since I am using only OSS components, it seems only fair that I should share the results with any one who wishes to use it.
 With any luck, others will also find it useful.